If you’re voting in Oldham, here are our top 5 tips to make sure your voice is heard.

 You’ll be asked for your name, address and you’ll be given your ballot papers.

 You then go into the polling booth to mark your vote (you’ll find instructions on your ballot papers).
-For the local elections you will need to choose one candidate.
-Polling station staff will be on hand to help you if needed.

 5. What not to do

 You can’t do anything that might compromise the secrecy of the poll.

 This means that you can’t say anything in the polling station that might influence other voters – you can’t talk about who you’re voting for or take a selfie (so resist the urge!).